 Green Farm, Kent, England

-A delightful rural retreat on a working farm with a boutique spa
+A delightful country retreat on a working farm with an extensive ESPA spa in Kent

-The Good Life meets New Age in beautiful rural Kent at this unique retreat, which offers mini spa breaks with private yoga, fitness, art and gardening sessions year-round and occasional yoga and cake mornings (yum), yoga days and yoga weekends.
-Stay over for a Spa & Stay in the family home, a lovingly restored historic medieval house, or with a group of friends in a restored self-catering barn.
-There is a boutique farm spa, hot tubs in a pretty walled garden and on the pond, and a sauna.
+This relaxing country home in beautiful rural Kent offers the flexibility of tailor-made spa breaks with yoga, outdoor fitness, art and gardening sessions year-round.
+There are also scheduled yoga days, yoga weekends, singing with nightingale retreats, and art retreats to join throughout the year.
+Stay over for a Spa Stay in the family home, a lovingly restored historic medieval house, or with a group of friends in a restored self-catering barn.
+There is a professionally-run ESPA spa with excellent facilities, an uplifting glass-fronted yoga ‘hay barn’ studio, a community farm to muck in with, and 12,500 acres of pristine countryside to explore.
 Expect a warm welcome, home cooking, farm animals and woodland walks.

-The warmth of the welcome and Martin and MaryAnn’s enthusiasm for sharing their home and surroundings with their guests.
-This is a unique project built on passion and a real commitment to preserving and nurturing the environment.
+The warmth of the welcome and Martin and MaryAnn’s enthusiasm for sharing their beautiful home, vision and surroundings with their guests.
+This is a unique project built on passion, team work and a real commitment to preserving and nurturing the environment.
+The flexibility, range and quality of activities on offer – which is ever evolving, a current highlight being the ‘Singing with Nightingale’ folk music evenings.
+In essence, book the accommodation that best suits and then everything else can be added to create your personalised country retreat.

-Being on a farm, fields can be uneven and muddy in the winter.
-The 600 year-old listed house means that a stay can involve sharing bathrooms, though luxury gowns are provided and you may well have the place to yourself for a Spa & Stay.
+The 600 year-old listed house means that a stay can involve sharing bathrooms, though luxury gowns are provided and you may well have the place to yourself for a Spa Stays.

-You can stay at Green Farm for a night or more to use the spa, attend a yoga day, pre-book private yoga, fitness, art or gardening sessions or enjoy woodland walks and wine tasting.
+You can stay at Green Farm for a night or more to experience life on a working farm, pampering in the spa, attend a yoga day, pre-book private yoga, fitness, art or gardening sessions, or enjoy woodland walks, bike rides and wine tasting at local vineyards.
+There’s also the option to join in on the regular weekly group yoga classes, run for the staff and local residents.
 Come alone or with a friend and stay in the house, or bring family or friends and stay in the self-catering barn.

-The spa offers a range of beauty treatments and massages using delectable and natural ESPA products.
-Choose body treatments such as hot stone, deep tissue or aromatherapy massages, a back, face and scalp treatment, a stimulating hip and thigh treatment or a detox body wrap.
-There are facials and other skin treatments, as well as all the usual beautifying treatments like waxing, pedicure and manicure.
+The spa offers an extensive range of beauty treatments and massages working with innovative, natural ESPA products, and their expertly trained therapists.
+Choose body treatments such as reiki, hot stone, deep tissue or aromatherapy massages, a back, face and scalp treatment, a stimulating hip and thigh treatment or a detox body wrap.
+There are facials and other skin treatments, as well as beautifying treatments like waxing, pedicure and manicure.

-You can arrange to have private yoga and meditation sessions before you arrive as part of your spa break, or come for yoga and cake mornings, yoga days or yoga weekends on set dates.
+You can arrange to have private yoga and meditation sessions before you arrive as part of your spa break, or come for yoga days or yoga weekends on set dates.
 Classes are taught outside by the pond in good weather or in the haybarn.

 Wonderfully, you can come here for workshops on wildlife vegetable gardening, how to set up an inner city wildlife garden and sustainable gardening with Catherine Farr, an artist and former teacher who manages the farm’s community garden.